Fluoride - Plantation Dentist

 Fluoride is absorbed into structures, such as bones and teeth, making them stronger and more resistant to fractures and decay.
 A process in your body called "remineralization" uses fluoride to repair damage caused by decay.

 How Do I Get Fluoride?

 Just drinking public water will provide a certain measure of fluoride protection.
-But for years, health professionals have endorsed the practice of supplementing our intake with certain dietary products, and topical fluorides in many toothpastes and some kinds of rinses.
+But for years, health professionals have endorsed the practice of supplementing our intake with certain dietary products and topical fluorides in many kinds of toothpaste and some kinds of rinses.
 Certain beverages such as tea and soda may also contain fluoride.
 Certain kinds of dental varnishes and gels may also be applied directly to teeth to boost fluoride intake.